 Why are emerging Asian economies accumulating massive foreign exchange reserve stocks?
 Much research has focused on precautionary or export-promoting motives.
 This column argues that emerging economies are pursuing exchange rate management with a strong bias towards preventing appreciation.

-Rick van der Ploeg, Anthony Venables 02 October 2008
+Rick van der Ploeg, Anthony Venables, Thursday, October 2, 2008

 How should developing countries spend an unexpected surge in foreign assistance or natural resource revenues?
 This column makes the case for establishing a sovereign wealth fund and examines the market imperfections that may constrain such a policy.